-Color Display Quality – Usually not that important (for animation) and this is the thing that drives Monitor prices up the most.
+Color Accuracy – Usually not that important (for animation) and this is the thing that drives Monitor prices up the most.
 But do read on:

-Yes, you should get a Monitor that is large enough, or even two and more Monitors, so your Software User Interface, Viewport and previews and potential Image/Video References fit neatly without you having to change between different windows all the time.
+Yes, you should get a Monitor that is large enough, or even two and more Monitors, so your Software User Interface, Viewport, previews, and potential Image/Video References fit neatly without you having to change between different windows all the time.

 Having a higher Resolution helps with fitting more on your Monitors, though beware that there are still some Applications out there that scale their Interfaces and on-screen Text with the Resolution of the Monitor.

-So having a high res display (such as 4k) might make the UI Text extremely small.
-Usually, Windows compensates this by trying to scale it back up, but that doesn’t always work well and might result in a blurry UI.
+So having a high-res display (such as 4k) might make the UI Text extremely small.
+Usually, Windows compensates for this by trying to scale it back up, but that doesn’t always work well and might result in a blurry UI.

 Probably the most expensive feature in a Monitor is getting a high-quality IPS Panel instead of a TN Panel.

-You might have already seen, that some Monitors cost around 200$ and some other with seemingly the exact same features are 600$ and up.
+You might have already seen that some Monitors cost around 200$ and some others with seemingly the exact same features are 600$ and up.

 This is usually because the built-in Panel type is an IPS (In-Plane-Switching) Panel and not a lower quality TN Panel.

-IPS Panels have better Contrast and Color Display.
+IPS Panels have better Contrast and Color Accuracy.

-You should get one if you are doing lots of Color Grading, Post-Production, Color-accurate Print, Web or Broadcasting Work.
+You need an IPS Panel Display only if you are doing lots of Color Grading, Post-Production, Color-accurate Print, Web, or Broadcasting Work.